Heroic Old-School Roleplaying

 • If all sides have stealth, they miss each other.

-2. Determine Distance: Referee determines how far away the characters are from the encounter.
+2. Determine Distance: GM determines how far away the characters are from the encounter.

 • Often determined by the nature of the encounter itself, but may be determined randomly: